Since I Lost My Baby

-"Since I Lost My Baby" is a 1965 hit single recorded by The Temptations for the Motown Records' Gordy label.
-Written by Miracles members Smokey Robinson and Pete Moore and produced by Robinson, the song was a top 20 pop single on the Billboard Hot 100 in the United States, on which it peaked at number 17.
+"Since I Lost My Baby" is a 1965 hit single recorded by the Temptations for the Motown Records' Gordy label.
+Written by the Miracles' members Smokey Robinson and Pete Moore and produced by Robinson, the song was a top 20 pop single on the Billboard Hot 100 in the United States, on which it peaked at number 17.
 On Billboard's R&B singles chart, "Since I Lost My Baby" peaked at number four.

 Background

 Longing and melancholy, "Since I Lost My Baby" tells a story about the pain of losing a lover.
 Temptations lead singer David Ruffin, portrays the song's narrator, bass singer Melvin Franklin is also heard out front after each of Ruffin's first two lines on the first verse.
 It was Ruffin's third straight lead on a Temptations single.

 Cash Box described it as a "tender, slow-shufflin’ pop-r&b tearjerker about a lad who has been singing the blues since his romance went kaput."